See what questions

 Osteoarthritis is the most common form of arthritis.
 This is the form that usually...
 (Source: excerpt from Do I have Arthritis: NIAMS)

-Osteoarthritis (AH-stee-oh-ar-THREYE-tis) is the most common type of arthritis, especially among older...
+Osteoarthritis (AH-stee-oh-ar-THREYE-tis) is the most common type of...
 (Source: excerpt from Handout on Health Osteoarthritis: NIAMS)

 Osteoarthritis (OA) , at one time called degenerative joint disease, is...
 (Source: excerpt from Arthritis Advice -- Age Page -- Health Information: NIA)